albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 Micrometer is a facade, a dependency that our project will depend on, for various vendors.
 Micrometer is not a service running somewhere but will be packed part of our application like other Spring related dependencies.

 This provides us a single interface which we can use to publish metrics about our application.
-Having one facade simplifies life as we do not have to worry about each individual vendor.
+Having one facade simplifies our lives, as we do not have to worry about each individual vendor.
 For example, Prometheus polls metrics from our application, whereas DataDog requires our application to push the metrics to it.
 These are not trivial differences, as in the latter case (DataDog) we need to make a request while in the former case (Prometheus) we need to expose an endpoint.

 ## Enable metrics